HFAITI

 Founder · Chief Executive Officer

-Dr. Kem-Laurin Lubin is an AI governance strategist, computational rhetorician, and critical AI scholar whose work sits at the intersection of responsible technology, digital sovereignty, and emerging legal frameworks.
-Her practice is built on a rare combination: two decades of senior leadership inside the technology industry, paired with peer-reviewed academic research that has produced original frameworks now in use across healthcare, public sector, and Global South policy contexts.
+Dr. Kem-Laurin Lubin is an AI governance strategist, computational rhetorician, and critical AI scholar who pairs two decades of senior technology leadership with peer-reviewed research now used across healthcare, public sector, and Global South policy contexts.

 Dr. Helen Beny